Upgrade your Muscle Recovery with Natruflex Turmeric

-One clinically tested solution for bad fats is Bergatone, a natural food supplement made from Italian bergamot fruits.
-Studies have shown that 3 capsules daily, 30 minutes before food for a period of 4 months can help manage weight and cholesterol alongside a healthy eating and exercise routine.
+One clinically tested solution for bad fats is Metabolic Gold, a natural food supplement made from Italian bergamot fruits.
+Studies have shown that 2 capsules daily with food for a period of 4 months can help manage weight and cholesterol alongside a healthy eating and exercise routine.
 How does it do this?
 Each tablet is packed full of active ‘power house’ polyphenols at 35% effective strength.
 These polyphenols bind to bad fats from our diets in our gut and tissues.
 They also help to balance cholesterol in the liver.
 Double whammy!

 I only appreciated the full value of sleep after my son was born and we experienced regular interrupted nights.
 After a few weeks my mind started playing tricks and my wife would often find items in our food cupboards which were obviously not supposed to be there!

 It took us several months to resolve my son’s regular wake up calls - we mixed bananas with his formula which sustained nutrition beyond 2 hours.
 By that time, I felt I was functioning at 30% of my usual capacity.
 However, I then found it difficult to restore my sleep pattern back to the pre-parenthood 7-8 hours.
 My body and its sleep hormones had adapted to the new regime.

 Sleep research demonstrates how long term sleep problems impact health.
 The health impact data for sleep problems is a wake up call in itself!
 Long term effects include a decline in cognitive function, increase in mental health problems, chronic fatigue, and lack of concentration / irritability.